hashgraph/guardian/README.md

     Note: VAULT_PROVIDER can be set to "database" or "hashicorp" to select Database instance or a hashicorp vault instance correspondingly.

-   If the VAULT_PROVIDER value is set to "hashicorp" the following 3 parameters should be configured in auth-service folder.
+   If the VAULT_PROVIDER value is set to "hashicorp" the following 3 parameters should be configured in the auth-service folder.

    1. HASHICORP_ADDRESS : http://localhost:8200 for using local vault.
 For remote vault, we need to use the value from the configuration settings of    Hashicorp vault service.
    2. HASHICORP_TOKEN : the token from the Hashicorp vault.